 in Fen Ditton, and here

 in Chatteris.
-The flag is seen below
+It flies below

-in neighbouring Lincolnshire and is displayed here
+in neighbouring Lincolnshire.
+It is displayed here

 The county darts team also proudly sports the Cambridgeshire flag as a sleeve patch on its team shirts

 and features the county flag on its fixture lists

 The county flag is also incorporated into the logo of the county’s Footgolf team